bjornmagnusson/mariadb-local/README.md

 # MariaDB initialization
-Starts a MariaDB instance and initializes databases and default users (sa and lbsa)
+Starts a MariaDB instance and initializes databases Default user created
+* sa, for regular use
+* lbsa, for liquibase use

 ## Preparation
 Create a ``database.yaml`` with database names to be created